 You can typically obtain low- or even mid-level status with most hotel programs simply by holding a credit card from that hotel chain.
 For example, the IHG Rewards Club Premier card gives you automatic Platinum status (its middle tier), the World of Hyatt credit card will get you entry-level Discoverist status, and holding any of Marriott’s credit cards from Chase or American Express will get you at least Silver status (its top tier Bonvoy Brilliant card will give you Gold).

 For most business travelers, opening a couple of hotel credit cards will give you enough status to enjoy benefits at various hotel chains while maintaining flexibility to pick the best rates and locations.
-If you’re looking to obtain higher status though (or just not looking to open a bunch of credit cards), Hilton is still the easiest to achieve for many people since you can qualify based on the number of stays rather than the number of nights.
-IHG is also relatively easy to achieve since you can qualify on either points or nights (and points earned by spending money on their credit card count toward elite status), but the IHG program doesn’t offer as much in the way of elite perks as the others.
+Most importantly, if you’re looking to obtain higher status (or just not looking to open a bunch of credit cards), Hilton is still the easiest to achieve for many people since you can qualify based on the number of stays rather than the number of nights.
+Also, IHG is also relatively easy to achieve since you can qualify on either points or nights (and points earned by spending money on their credit card count toward elite status), but the IHG program doesn’t offer as much in the way of elite perks as the others.

 Airlines – Earning and Using Elite status – easiest to earn and best overall value